LegalZoom vs Nolo Will Maker by Quicken

 View this simple and short comparison between LegalZoom vs Nolo Will Maker by Quicken to understand how the two services match up.
 Nolo is owned by Quicken (Intuit), a massive software company which has some of the most successful and widely known DIY accounting software; LegalZoom is one of the oldest companies in the online legal services space, boasting staff of 250 employees, $200m in annual sales, and a great deal of expertise in this particular space.

-Below is an overview of the two compnaies:
+Below is an overview of the two companies:

 Are LegalZoom and Nolo good at what they do?

 Both LegalZoom and Nolo are excellent online will makers.
 Two reliable companies who have been offering this service for many years now, with dedicated expert staff and fantastic software.
 Both companies have an A+ ratin with the Better Business Bureau, and both have money-back guarantee.
 Both are incredibly popular choices for people who want a DIY will.
-While Nolo is probably the easiest in terms of signing up and using the software, with a comfortable pricing, catering to 90%+ or more of the people who would want a will maker, ZoomLegal’s strong point is the way it handles complex situations and the fact it offers a one-stop shop for everything legal.
+While Nolo is probably the easiest in terms of signing up and using the software, with a comfortable pricing, catering to 90%+ or more of the people who would want a will maker, LegalZoom’s strong point is the way it handles complex situations and the fact it offers a one-stop shop for everything legal.
 While LegalZoom serves all 50 states and District of Columbia, Nolo excludes Louisiana from their services.